conmeehan/conmeehan.github.io/PathogenDataCourse/BiologicalDBsAndBLAST.md

 ---

-This tutorial outlines the various bio9logical online databases and their uses as well as an introduction to homology trminology and searching using BLAST.<br />
+This tutorial outlines the various online biological databases and their uses as well as an introduction to homology terminology and searching using BLAST.<br />

 ## Learning outcomes
 * Identify online database types and retrieve data
 * Describe types of homologs and gene evolution
 * Recognise the types of BLAST and their uses
-* Execute a BLAST search either via the terminal (BLAST+) or the NCBI website portal
+* Execute a BLAST search either via the terminal (BLAST+), the NCBI website portal or the Galaxy portal

 ## Prerequisites
 * It is recommended that you have [Notepad++ (Windows)](https://notepad-plus-plus.org/downloads/) or [BBEdit (Mac)](https://www.barebones.com/products/bbedit/) for viewing fasta files; most linux default editors can do this.